The holonomy of a singular leaf: Homotopy groups of NQ-manifolds

-\begin{remark} \normalfont When ${\mathbb V}$ is a Lie algebroid, our objects match those introduced in \cite{MR3897481} and \cite{Zhu}, but with several differences in vocabulary.
+\begin{remark} \normalfont When $\NQ{M}$ is a Lie algebroid, our objects match those introduced in \cite{MR3897481} and \cite{Zhu}, but with several differences in vocabulary.
 NQ-manifold fibrations do not coincide with Lie algebroid fibrations in \cite{Zhu} since they assume that the Lie algebroid fibration comes with a complete Ehresmann connection.
-So that the correspondence is ``Lie algebroid fibration in \cite{Zhu}''= ``NQ-manifold fibrations in our sense with ${\mathbb V}$ a Lie algebroid'' + ``a complete Ehresmann connection''.
+The correspondence is ``Lie algebroid fibration in \cite{Zhu}''= ``NQ-manifold fibration in our sense with $\NQ{M}$ a Lie algebroid'' + ``a complete Ehresmann connection''.
 Also, ``Ehresmann connections'' in \cite{Zhu} are always complete, and therefore correspond to our ``complete Ehresmann connections''.
-When ${\mathbb V}$ is a Lie algebroids and $B$ is transitive, our NQ-manifold fibrations are the Lie algebroid submersions of \cite{MR3897481}: complete Ehresmann connections now have the same meaning. \end{remark}
+When $\NQ{M}=\mathfrak g[1]$ is a Lie algebroid and $B$ is transitive, our NQ-manifold fibrations are the Lie algebroid submersions of \cite{MR3897481} and ``complete Ehresmann connections'' have the same meaning. \end{remark}